matteolavaggi/ml-brevo-for-elementor-pro/README.md

 **Does this also work with Brevo?**

-Yes, brevo has changed it name and branding to Brevo.
-The integration will still work.
+Yes, this plugin is designed specifically for Brevo (formerly Sendinblue).
+The integration will work perfectly with all Brevo features.

 ## Changelog